For Better or For Worse by Lynn Johnston for December 11, 2018

 10. Humphrey the bear

-Spence12 Premium Member almost 6 years ago
+Spence12 Premium Member about 6 years ago

 These are surely recollections of Christmases past…. her current-day strip would be counting the Facebook greetings.